-DVRs is a small computers with an operating system of their own.
-It has a mouse and monitor attachment and sockets for connecting cameras.
+DVR is a small computer with its operating system.
+It has a mouse and monitors attachment and sockets for connecting cameras.

 DVRs are marketed based on the number of channels (cameras) they can handle.
 The most basic model is a 4-channel DVR.
 Up to 4 cameras can be connected to it.

 The most widely available models in India are Hikvision, CP Plus, Godrej, BPL, Sony, and iBall.
 HikVision and CP Plus are popularly used DVRs.

 Notice that there are no major price variations between 4-channel DVRs and 8-channel DVRs.
-Select the DVR Depending on how many cameras can be attached to each channel and the type of the recording.
+Select the DVR Depending on how many cameras can be attached to each channel and the type of recording.